Backpacking through Europe in 1994

 Dreaming of escaping Kearney, dreaming of exploring Europe, dreaming of what I would see and what I would find…

-I ended up spending 100 days backpacking through 11 countries: Ireland, Northern Ireland, England, France, Denmark, Finland, Norway, Sweden, Germany, Italy, and back through France.
+In the end, I spent 100 days backpacking through 11 countries: Ireland, Northern Ireland, England, France, Denmark, Finland, Norway, Sweden, Germany, Italy, and back through France.

-I made friends, memories, and most of all, photographs!
+I made friends, created memories, and — most importantly — took photographs.

 Thank you for coming with me.